 During my son's soccer practice I worked on making a new meal on our menu plan that is emailed to me each week.
 My two little ones were circling me in the kitchen, expressing their disapproval of my inattention to their wants.
 I was trying to get the table set, make sure that everything that was being cooked was done at the same time.
 It was working, fortunately!
 I even had the drinks ready and waiting on the table (that doesn't happen too often).

 "What was that!?"
 I shrieked as my daughter started screaming and crying, reaching for me.
 It sounded like a gun had gone off in the house.
 There was glass everywhere and the dark corner of the room was now a reddish purple.
 The grape pop had exploded all over the corner of the room.
 Just like that we were up surveying the damage.
 Our kitchen is yellow and white.
-I started thinking, "Why couldn't they have made lemon lime pop!?
+My immediate thoughts were, "Why couldn't they have made lemon lime pop!?
 UGH, this mess is going to take forever to clean up!
 I could just cry - look at the walls!
 It's on the ceiling too!?
 Glass everywhere...
 Seriously??"

 My husband began alternating between trying to laugh at the horrendous mess, and apologizing.
-I was extremely aggravated, but holding my tongue.
+I was extremely overwhelmed, but holding my tongue - after all he hadn't meant for this to happen.
 For the life of me, I was trying to think of some way out of this situation.
-It's was so messy in every respect that all I wanted to do was retreat.
+It was so messy in every respect that all I wanted to do was retreat.

 That's when it hit me - "Give thanks in all circumstances; for this is God's will for you in Christ Jesus." -1 Thessalonians 5:18